rzanoli/synaptic/README.md

 Produced files:

-modelFileName.sa.model					the generated model to use for annotating new examples modelFileName.sa.model.features.index	the features index to use for annotating new examples modelFileName.sa.model.labels.index		the labels index to use for annotating new examples datasetFileName.sa.token				the pre-processed dataset in input to use for debugging datasetFileName.sa.token.vectors		the features vectors of the dataset in input that were used for training the classifier to use for debugging
+modelFileName.sa.model			the generated model modelFileName.sa.model.features.index	the features index modelFileName.sa.model.labels.index	the labels index datasetFileName.sa.token		the pre-processed dataset in input datasetFileName.sa.token.vectors	the features vectors of the dataset in input

+the model files with prefix modelFileName will be used in the next phase of annotating new datasets while the files with prefix datasetFileName are produced for debugging purposes only.

 ### Classifying